peopledoc/django-readonly-field/README.rst

     (myenv) $ python runtests.py

-Run tests for all versions (it tox is installed globally, you don't need a virtual environment)
+Run tests for all versions (if tox is installed globally, you don't need a virtual environment)

 ::